 At home, Kim knows what it’s like to please really tough recipe critics – her two children.
 How does she balance the desire to feed her kids the trendy, healthy foods she loves while pleasing their finicky palates?
 Flexibility is the name of the game.
 As well as a balance of new foods alongside tried and true favorites.

 Homemade sweet potato pie is real Southern comfort food.
-Fresh sweet potatoes, cinnamon and ginger are the secrets to this delicious pie recipe, perfect for Thanksgiving or Christmas!
+Fresh sweet potatoes, cinnamon and ginger are the secrets to this delicious pie recipe.

 Roll out ball of dough on lightly floured surface into 12-inch circle.
 Fold into quarters.
 Place dough into 9-inch pie pan; unfold, pressing firmly against bottom and sides.
 Trim crust to 1/2 inch from edge of pan.
 Crimp or flute edge.
 Set aside.

-Combine all filling ingredients except evaporated milk, eggs and whipped cream in large bowl.
+Combine all filling ingredients except evaporated milk, eggs and whipped cream in bowl.
 Beat at medium speed, scraping bowl often, until well mixed.
-Reduce speed to low; add milk and eggs.
-Beat until well mixed.
+Add milk and eggs; beat at low speed until well mixed.

 Pour filling into crust.
-Bake for 50 to 60 minutes or until knife inserted in center comes out clean.
+Bake 50-60 minutes or until knife inserted in center comes out clean.
 If crust is browning too quickly, cover edge with 2-inch strip of aluminum foil.
 Cool completely.
 Garnish with whipped cream, if desired.
+Sprinkle with decorator sugar, if desired.
 Store refrigerated.